fwcd/drum/README.md

 To run the application, run `bundle exec bin/drum`.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+> Note that you may need to run `bundle exec ruby bin/drum` on Windows

 ### Spotify

 To use the service integration with Spotify, set the following environment variables: